jpablo/haskell-scala-js/src/main/tut/0-introduction.md

 ## `sbt`

 `sbt` is a commonly used build tool for Scala.
-It can take care amongs other things
+It can take care amongst other things:

 * Start a project from scratch via templates
 * Managing dependencies
 * Building a project
 * Running tests
 * etc